MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 letting some other things go.
 Start thinking of yourself as a programmer and working on this all the time.
 Remember, even when you're stuck, you're learning.
 Even when it feels like you're not moving, you are.
-Don't get frustrated -- you've got this.
+Don't get frustrated -- you've got this!

 **7. Decide whether to take the bootcamp route or to go it alone.**